 Typically, the fee includes 8 to 10 hours of driving service per day.
 Extra hours are usually available for a cost.
 You can still choose some other types of vehicle that you want, and you may pay different prices.
 The rate will depend on the type of vehicle, the length of time you use the car with the driver, and the destination that you want to visit.

-Before you hire a driver in Bali, you need to know some things to consider.
+Before you hiring a driver in Bali, you need to know some things to consider.

 • Be wary of businesses that just provide driving service for sightseeing trips; many of their itineraries are jam-packed with souvenir shopping and pricey meals.
 When the driver insists on sending you to a souvenir shop, learn to say no—it’s an old ruse for drivers to get more income from commissions for delivering consumers their way.